-The most common type of eczema is atopic dermatitis, an eczema that is related to asthma or hayfever, and tends to begin in infancy or childhood.
+The most common type of eczema is atopic dermatitis, eczema that is related to asthma or hayfever and tends to begin in infancy or childhood.
 Most people think of this condition when they hear about eczema.
 For people with atopic dermatitis, the condition often becomes mild or disappears by adulthood.
 Unfortunately many people never “grow out of it” and need to continue to be vigilant in managing their symptoms.

 For a small number of patients, eczema can develop later in life.
 Patients who have had eczema since childhood have the advantage of experience; they know intimately how their skin reacts to various conditions, and how to manage their skin.
 For patients new to eczema, it can be a challenge to learn new habits and understand how their body reacts.
-As eczema impacts each person differently, it can take some time until you understand what triggers your symptoms.
+As eczema impacts each person differently, it can take some time until you know what triggers your symptoms.

 - Itching: The itch of eczema can be severe.
 It can be frustrating, distracting, and result in loss of concentration.
 At night, it can sometimes be severe enough to make sleeping a challenge.

 - Winter: The winter months can cause dry skin for everyone, but it is particularly harsh for people with eczema.
-The low humidity and moisture can trigger flare-ups easier, and can worsen existing symptoms of dry or cracked skin.
+The low humidity and moisture can trigger flare-ups easier and can worsen existing symptoms of dry or cracked skin.

 Prevention and Treatment

 Prevention and treatment go hand in hand when dealing with eczema.
-As eczema is a chronic condition, you need to always keep prevention in mind while managing flare-ups with prompt and effective treatment.
-One important factor to consider is that the skin generally becomes drier with age as our sebaceous glands weaken and produce less moisture protecting oil.
+As eczema is a chronic condition, you need always to keep prevention in mind while managing flare-ups with prompt and effective treatment.
+One factor to consider is that the skin generally becomes drier with age as our sebaceous glands weaken and produce less moisture protecting oil.
 This may have an impact on your eczema, and you may need to adjust your skincare regimen accordingly.

 - Prevention needs to be incorporated into your lifestyle.
 Eczema is a chronic condition, and it’s important to remain vigilant with your skincare.